Walleria nutans J. Kirk

 Spot characters: Display spot characters for this species

-Content last updated: Monday 13 February 2012
+Images last updated: Monday 13 February 2012

 Literature:

 Cowley, E.J. & Brummitt, R.K.
 (2001).
-Tecophilaeaceae FZ 12(3) Page 19.
+Tecophilaeaceae Flora Zambesiaca 12(3) Page 19.

 Fabian, A. & Germishuizen, G. (1997).
 Wild Flowers of Northern South Africa.
 Fernwood Press, Vlaeburg.
 Pages 80 - 81.
 (Includes a picture).

-Mapaura, A & Timberlake, J. (eds) (2004).
+Mapaura, A. & Timberlake, J. (eds) (2004).
 A checklist of Zimbabwean vascular plants Southern African Botanical Diversity Network Report No. 33 Sabonet, Pretoria and Harare Page 112.

 Phiri, P.S.M.
 (2005).
 A Checklist of Zambian Vascular Plants Southern African Botanical Diversity Network Report No. 32 Page 138.